Content of this article:

 When monsters are hit by a "Hard" Crowd Control (see below), they build up Crowd Control Resistance (CCR) at a rate of 10% per second the crowd control lasts.
 On application, the duration of any hard crowd control is reduced by this CCR, which is capped at 95%.
 Therefore this means the duration of a crowd control can be reduced to the point where it only lasts 5% of its base duration if the monster has built up 95% crowd control resistance.

 Note that only subsequent Crowd Controls are impacted by this increased resistance (not the one that caused it).
-For instance, Mass Confusion will charm the monsters for 12 seconds (assuming they have no resistance from previous crowd control effects) and immediately applies 95% crowd control resistance on the monsters (as it is the cap) just after the application.
+For instance, Mass Confusion will charm the monsters for 12 seconds (assuming they have no resistance from previous crowd control effects) and immediately applies 120% crowd control resistance on the monsters (reducing the duration of any subsequent Crowd Control by 95%) just after the application.
 This resistance starts to decay only after the Mass Confusion's crowd control effect expires, after 12 seconds.

 Mass Confusion in action

-Monsters lose the crowd control resistance they have accumulated when they are not under the effect of any hard crowd control effect, at the rate of 5% per second.
+Indeed, Monsters lose the Crowd Control Resistance they have accumulated when they are not under the effect of any Hard Crowd Control effect, at the rate of 5% per second.
 This explains why players should only use their Crowd Control abilities when needed, to let the monster resistance decay inbetween (see Crowd Control Resistance Management section below).

 Stacking several Hard CCs on the same monster does not increase crowd control resistance further.
 When you apply a crowd control, its duration is calculated in regards to the current crowd control resistance of the monster and only then applies the crowd control resistance but the overlapping time (when the monster is affected by several crowd controls) is not taken into account.